It all started with a cup of coffee...

 WELCOME TO GUITAR SHOP TEES

 I was walking down the street in my hometown going to get my morning cup of coffee and a stranger stopped me.
 He pointed to my t-shirt and asked me "Where did you get that?"
 It was a t-shirt from Norman's Rare Guitars in Tarzana California - one of my favorite shops to visit.
 I told him, "Norman's".
 He exclaimed, "I love that shirt!
 I have to have that shirt!
 Do they have a website?
 Do they sell them?"
-I suggested he do a little Google search as I wasn't about to give up my shirt.
-No way!
+I suggested he do a little Google search as I wasn't about to give him the shirt off my back (literally).

 Later that day it hit me.
 I thought, "How cool would it be to have a place that provided 'must-have' shirts from great shops from all over the country -- or even the world"?
 I had been to many, if not most...hmmm.